Elgin Medical Malpractice Lawyer

-St. Alexius serves the northeastern area of Elgin in addition to Streamwood, South Barrington and Schaumburg.
-It has received state designations as a level two trauma unit, level three perinatal center and emergency pediatric unit.
-While St. Alexius shares the concern with its counterparts over abnormally high readmission rates, its mortality rates are lower than both the state and national averages.
+St. Alexius serves the northeastern area of Elgin in addition to Streamwood, South Barrington, and Schaumburg.
+It has received state designations as a level two trauma unit, level three perinatal center, and pediatric emergency unit.
+While St. Alexius shares the concern with its counterparts over abnormally high readmission rates, its mortality rates are lower than the state and national averages.

 Approximately 18.1% of patients admitted with pneumonia, 23.3% of patients admitted with congestive heart failure, and 18% of patients suffering heart attacks were readmitted within thirty days following discharge.

 However, the total mortality rates for each condition were 8.8%, 8.7%, and 12.9%, respectively.
 Even though St. Alexius has mortality rates, which are lower than average, about 40% of patients who are readmitted do not survive from their conditions.

 Most victims of medical malpractice are not aware of their rights or are reluctant to pursue litigation out of fear that the process will end up costing more money than it is worth.